TimoBakx/talk-dependencyinjection/talk/talk.md

 Sometimes, a service needs to rely on different implementations of a contract (interface) depending on various situations or variables.
-When this happens, a Factory may help out deciding which implementation to choose.
+When this happens, a Factory may help out in deciding which implementation to choose.

 ## Autowiring factories
 Autowiring factories can be tricky, though.
 Wiring all possible implementations